isay-sosa/go-utils/README.md

     include, err = IsIncluded(slice, "z")  // => false, element not found

 ### Map
-This function is based on Ruby's map.
+This function is based on Ruby's `map` method.
 It receives a slice and a function (mapFunc) and returns a new slice containing the returned values by the mapFunc.

     type User struct {
         ID   int